PolarSPARC |

 Hands-on with Docker

-To list all the Docker Images on the local host, execute the following command:
+To list all the Docker Images on the local host, execute the following command in the terminal window:

 $ docker images